 The use of polyhedral Boron hydrides for cancer treatment is traditionally connected with Boron neutron capture therapy.
 More recently, polyhedral borate anions were proposed as carriers of radionuclide label for targeted radionuclide therapy and diagnostics of cancer.
 Some metal derivatives of carboranes were found to demonstrate significant antitumor activity themselves.
 This review is designed to highlight the recent work concerning various fields of potential application of polyhedral Boron Compounds in anticancer diagnostics and therapy.

-Sedat Ondaral – 3rd expert on this subject based on the ideXlab platform
+Sedat Ondaral – One of the best experts on this subject based on the ideXlab platform.

 Termite resistance of MDF panels treated with various Boron CompoundsInternational Journal of Molecular Sciences, 2009Co-Authors: Mustafa Usta, Derya Ustaomer, S. Nami Kartal, Sedat OndaralAbstract: